5rahim/seanime/README.md

 <img src="docs/images/main_6.png" alt="preview" width="100%"/>

 🚨 This project is a hobby, it's not meant to fix every shortcoming or include every requested feature.
-Some features might not work as intended.
+Some features might not work as intended on certain devices.
 Feel free to fork the project, contribute or open issues.

+Leave a ⭐ if you like this project!

 # Features

-- One-step scan of your anime library.
 - User-friendly web interface.
 - Seamless integration with AniList.
 - Scanner that automatically match local files with corresponding anime.
   - No mandatory folder structure / No need for renaming.
 - Support for torrents with absolute episode numbers.
 - Integrated torrent search engine with Nyaa and qBittorrent integration to download new episodes.
 - Automatically update your progress on AniList when you watch an episode using VLC or MPC-HC.